Webedia: 2017

 That year, Webedia was the first French media group to use the measurement of their global audiences by Comscore.
 It represents deduplicated coverage on desktops, laptops, smartphones and tablets, and includes audiences for websites, mobile applications and videos.
 This new measure allows Webedia to establish a deduplicated global audience of 177 million unique visitors in April 2017.

 In October 2017, Webedia announced its intention to launch a TV channel dedicated to electronic sports, called ES1.
-It remains subject to the approval of the CSA.
-The channel, which will offer magazines, game play sessions with esports champions, live or rebroadcast competitions, exclusive documentaries etc. is initially scheduled for December 1, 2017 but the CSA is delaying the launch of the channel due in particular to the non- official recognition of esports as a sport.
-The channel was finally officially launched on January 10, 2018, on Orange TV and on February 6, 2018, on Free and Bouygues Telecom.
+The channel was officially launched on January 10, 2018, on Orange TV and on February 6, 2018, on Free and Bouygues Telecom.

 In November 2017, Webedia, with the support of CDC International Capital, entered into exclusive negotiations with the Saudi company Uturn Entertainment, specializing in online entertainment, particularly on YouTube, and the production of digital content for the region's youth, with a view to merging it with Diwanee, a Webedia subsidiary in the Middle East, for an amount close to $100 million.

 In December 2017, Webedia acquired a majority stake in the United States–based company called Creators Media, which brings together social and video production platforms specializing in popular culture and entertainment.
 That same month, Webedia joined forces with Elephant, Emmanuel Chain's audiovisual production company, to create a new content production label aimed at Millennials.